 Step 5.
 Restore Contacts from Android Phone

-When scan is over, check "Contacts" at the left pane.
+When deep scan is over, check "Contacts" at the left pane.
 Then you can preview all items of the phone book one by one.
 Next, select whichever ones you want and click "Recover" to get them back.

 Done!
 FonePaw Android Data Recovery is easy to use to retrieve contacts from Android, right?
 Now that the lost phone number list has been retrieved and exported to your computer.
 Go to the destination folder.
 You can find the vCard, CSV, and HTML file of your phone book.
 Import the vCard file into your phone.
 The Android phone book will restore.